maxiv-science/azint_writer/README.md

-# nxazint
+# azint-writer

-**nxazint** is a Python package for writing HDF5 files in the **nxazint** format, a new extension to the [NeXus](https://www.nexusformat.org/) standard.
-The nxazint format is specifically designed for storing data related to azimuthal integration in diffraction experiments.
+**azint-writer** is a Python package for writing HDF5 files in the **azint-writer** format, a new extension to the [NeXus](https://www.nexusformat.org/) standard.
+The azint-writer format is specifically designed for storing data related to azimuthal integration in diffraction experiments.

 ---

 ## Features

 - **HDF5 File Writing**: Easily generate NeXus-compliant HDF5 files.
-- **nxazint Format**: Supports the new nxazint format for azimuthal integration.
+- **azint-writer Format**: Supports the new azint-writer format for azimuthal integration.
 - **Customizable Configuration**: Flexible options for writing metadata and experimental data.
 - **Seamless Integration**: Compatible with existing NeXus tools and libraries.